The Beach Retreat - Gold Award

 The village consists largely of Victorian and Edwardian houses and cottages and is a favourite holiday place for families, couples and yachtsmen alike, who can't get enough of the old-fashioned pace of life and atmosphere in Seaview.
 Seaview is a great base from where you can explore the many coastal and countryside walks.
 People come to Seaview for holidays and weekend breaks year after year, and generation after generation.

 The picturesque High Street is home to some pleasant shops - the village greengrocer/bakery (croissants, rockcakes etc. baked on site), newsagent/post office, sailing gear, clothes, art and seaside home bits and pieces.
-The famous Seaview Hotel leads straight down to the Old Fort cafe/bar and the Seaview Yacht club overlooking the sea.
+The famous Seaview Hotel leads straight down to the Old Fort cafe/bar and the Seaview Yacht club overlooks the sea.
 There are beaches for swimming, and rock pools to give children and older seaside lovers hours of fun, as well as a promenade walk.
-You can walk along the seafront to Ryde in under one hour.
+You can walk along the seafront to Ryde (childrens areas and fab beaches) in under one hour.
 The Sailing Club hosts yacht races most weekends and evenings in the summer and it has its own own regatta in August.

 The Isle of Wight and Seaview enjoy some of the best weather in the UK and it is popular with families, sailors, couples and those seeking a restful out-of-season break.